To help our children become true disciples of Jesus Christ by building relationships with them, being examples for them, and teaching them God’s Word.

 - Easter Celebration: Each year, we hold a family event to celebrate Easter.
 Please watch the website, bulletin, and sign for more information as Easter approaches.

-- Vacation Bible School: End of July; VBS is for 3yr olds thru entering 5th grade.
+- Vacation Bible School: July 18-22, 2022; VBS is for 3yr olds (potty trained by July 18) thru entering 5th grade.
 There is no cost to attend.
 During the week of VBS, children are guided through Bible lessons, songs, prayer, crafts, games, and snacks related to the VBS theme for the year.
-Watch the website, bulletin, and sign for registration information as summer approaches.
+This year's theme is Monumental!
+Click here to register your child or to volunteer.

 - Mom 2 Mom Sale: We host a mom2Mom sale in the spring and fall for parents to sell their gently used children's items from clothes to play equipment and everything in-between.
 Table rental information will be posted on the website as a sale approaches.